Walodja1987/xns/test/Tests.md

 #### Reverts

-- Should revert with `address already has a name` when trying to register second name.
+- Should revert with `XNS: address already has a name` when trying to register second name.
-- Should revert with `owner already has a name` when trying to assign second name via `claimFreeNames`.
+- Should revert with `XNS: owner already has a name` when trying to assign second name via `claimFreeNames`.

 ---